-It is not known when the photograph was taken but it may well have been at the time of burial because of the huge tribute of flowers.
+It is not known when the photograph was taken and the huge tribute of flowers made.
 Note also the Union Jacks stuck into the ground.
 The photograph was certainly taken before all British service graves were rationalised after the war and the wooden crosses were replaced by the permanent stone memorials.
 Something very touching and immediate was lost in that process when all the graves were given the same War Graves Commission appearance.

 When the time came to replace the wooden cross with the permanent War Graves Commission stones, the epitaph chosen for Arthur North, was:

 All you had hoped for, all you had, you gave, yourself you scorned to save.

 It is an adaption from two lines in the hymn O Valiant Hearts.